Eric Ulrich: Early life and education

+Career

 New York City Council

 In February 2009, during a special election, Ulrich was elected to a seat on the New York City Council, defeating three more senior candidates in the 32nd district in southwest Queens.
 Ulrich was re-elected in November 2009, in 2013, and in 2017.
-He is barred by term limits from seeking re-election in 2021.
+He was barred by term limits from seeking re-election in 2021.

-Ulrich broke with the New York State Republican Party platform on several issues, and says he is proud of his independence from party positions.
-He voted in favor of a minimum wage raise and voted twice to boost rent stabilization, making him the only Republican to do so.
+Ulrich is a moderate Republican.
+Ulrich broke with the New York State Republican Party platform on several issues, and stated that he was proud of his independence.
+He voted in favor of a minimum wage raise and voted twice to boost rent stabilization.

 Ulrich supported Melissa Mark-Viverito during her run for Council Speaker in 2013, an unpopular position for Republicans.
 Queens Republican Chair Bob Turner said that supporting Viverito "wouldn't help" Ulrich's standing in Republican circles.
-Ulrich had chided Mark-Viverito for refusing to recite the Pledge of Allegiance with other Council-members during government functions, a position she changed in 2013 prior to her run for Speaker.
+Previously, Ulrich had chided Mark-Viverito for refusing to recite the Pledge of Allegiance with other councilmembers during government functions; Mark-Viverito changed her position on the pledge in 2013 prior to her run for Speaker.

+Ulrich started a committee with Mark Treyger to monitor the recovery effort following Hurricane Sandy.
+He criticized the speed and efficiency of Hurricane Sandy relief efforts.
+Ulrich's constituents resided in parts of the Rockaway Peninsula and Howard Beach which were disproportionately affected by the storm.
+In public statements, Ulrich called the relief efforts a "bureaucratic nightmare", said the city's chosen contractors were incapable of handling the residents' needs, and recommended the head of the city's Build-it-Back program be fired by the Mayor.

 For fiscal year 2015, Ulrich secured a $400,000 allocation to support local veterans' direct services.
-Five organizations were nominated to help veterans and their families with employment, mental health, and legal issues.
-Funding also supports programming for women veterans and newly returned service members.
 He supports the consolidation of the city's three library systems.

-Hurricane Sandy recovery

-Ulrich started a Committee with Mark Treyger to monitor the recovery effort following Hurricane Sandy.
-Ulrich sharply criticized the pace of the recovery effort during oversight meetings in 2015 and 2016.
-He pointed to Build-it-Back as ineffective, pointing to cases where homeowners had been relocated for construction, only to learn that months had gone by with no development.